Want to improve your dunking ability, or be able to dunk?

 Another great way to train explosiveness in your legs is through lateral skater jumps.

-This exercises focuses on explosive movements from side to side.
+This exercise focuses on explosive movements from side to side.
 Think of them like explosive side lunges.

 You'll start by standing with your legs hip-width apart and your knees slightly bent.